isomerpages/moe-sacss/_about-sacss/Canossian Education/SCHOOL CREST, VISION, MISSION, VALUES.md

 <p style="text-align: center;"> We express our mission and vision in three powerful words to describe the experience we promote for the girls in our school: </p>

-**_Belong_**
+<p style="text-align: center;"> <b><i>Belong</i></b> </p>

-SACSS is a diverse, inclusive school that respects the uniqueness of each individual.
+<p style="text-align: center;"> SACSS is a diverse, inclusive school that respects the uniqueness of each individual.
 We are welcoming, supportive and encourage our girls to be themselves.
-We build a community of students who experience a sense of belonging to the school and care for the community.
+We build a community of students who experience a sense of belonging to the school and care for the community.</p>

 **_Believe_**